-The logo of the Wine Place puts this technique into effect perfectly.
-The thumbtack in the icon refers to “place,” while having a second look at it makes you realize that it serves as an upside-down wine glass as well.
+The logo of Wine Place puts this technique into effect perfectly.
+The thumbtack in the icon refers to “place,” while having a second look at it makes you realize that it also serves as an upside-down wine glass.

-You can also pack your logo with an obscured image by utilizing negative spaces.
+Using negative spaces, you can also pack your logo with an obscured image.
 Negative constitute spaces and areas around and between the main element of your logo.

-Two good examples of utilizing negative spaces can be seen from the logos of FedEx and Spartan Golf Club.
-The hidden arrow in the FedEx communicates that the company is quick and forward-thinking.
+Two good examples of utilizing negative spaces can be seen in FedEx and Spartan Golf Club logos.
+The hidden arrow in FedEx communicates that the company is quick and forward-thinking.
 On the other hand, the Spartan Golf Club beautifully integrates a spartan warrior and a golf swing in its logo.

 ii.
 A Story Behind The Curtains

-Some of the famous logos in the world involve more than what just appears in front.
-There are certainly interesting stories behind their logos.
+Some famous logos in the world involve more than what appears in front.
+There are certainly exciting stories behind their logos.

-The logo of the Bluetooth technology suggests the story of a Danish King who had the liking to snack on blueberries.
+The logo of the Bluetooth technology suggests the story of a Danish King who liked to snack on blueberries.

-Likewise, the three dots on the Domino’s logo symbolizes the three branches that the restaurant had in total when this logo was designed.
+Likewise, the three dots on Domino’s logo symbolize the three branches the restaurant had in total when this logo was designed.